-As context, I am Australian, so my knowledge is from that perspective, but I have also seen many other comments on line.
+As context, I am Australian, so my knowledge is from that perspective, but I have also seen many other comments online.
 So while I have not personally dealt with this from a US/UK/EU or any other perspective, I know it is fairly universal.

-But first, something to consider.
+But first, just something to consider.
 You have booked this amazing international holiday to a place you have been thinking about for years.
 You have likely paid thousands of dollars for it (especially if you are travelling from Australia!).
-If you have to pay a few extra dollars for your foreign currency transactions is it really going to be a deal breaker?

 Now I am as much of a tightass thrifty as they come, and I will sometimes go to extraordinary lengths to save a few dollars, but you have to weigh up for yourself whether the stress and worry and research and extra time and walking is worth it to save what is essentially a tiny percentage of your overall trip cost.
-I say this to put what often is a huge worry for people into perspective.
-While it’s nice to save those few extra dollars, don’t stress too much if you can’t.

 So how do I keep the costs down?